semvlu/JUCESliderStyle/README.md

 Custom the JUCE slider

-get the prototype from StyleSheet .h/.cpp
+get the prototype from StyleSheet .h / .cpp, and:

-and

-  #include "S
+  #include "StyleSheet.h"